onkelbeh/HomeAssistantRepository/README.md

 ### Todos
 - **If it moves, compile it** :-)
-- Add more libraries:
+- try/test this all with Python 3.7
+- Add libraries if i need it or someone asks for
 - Create a mechanism to check [requirements_all.txt](https://raw.githubusercontent.com/home-assistant/home-assistant/dev/requirements_all.txt) against this repo.
-- try/test this all with Python 3.7
 - Write an installation page for the home-assistant.io Documentation an get it added.
 - Convince more people to not run Home Assistant with Docker (see https://xkcd.com/1988/)

 ### some Background...

 I decided to run Home Assistant on a dedicated box, now Home Assistant is running in a virtual X64 here.
 I assigned 4GB RAM, 4 Cores of an older Xeon E5-2630 v2 @ 2.60GHz and 10GB Disk from a small FC SAN (HP MSA) to it.
-Recorder writes to a separate mariadb machine (530 MB today).
+Recorder writes to a separate mariadb machine, had to limit it due to performance issues (had 530 MB, it's 30MB today, with approx. 20k events recorded).

 Most of my devices are connected via Eclipse Mosquitto (https://mosquitto.org/), i use the stable version coming with the original distribution (1.5.3), no SSL inside my isolated IOT Vlan, so no need to upgrade.
 Along MQTT i am actively using (and therefore testing) the following platforms/components:
 * Sonoff/Tasmota (mostly via MQTT) (https://github.com/arendst/Sonoff-Tasmota)